 Pre -Ph.D.
-Syllabus in Anthropology With University Regulation Dept of Anthropology and Tribal Development
+Syllabus in Anthropology With University Regulation Dept of Anthropology and Tribal Development GGU, Koni

-GGU, Koni

 The syllabus of Pre- Ph.D. course work in Anthropology, Dept of Anthropology and Tribal Development of Guru Ghasidas Vishwavidyalaya shall consists of three theoretical papers and one seminar presentation.
 The first two papers shall be compulsory while the third paper shall be an optional paper.
 The optional papers shall have two alternatives: 1.
 Theoretical Perspectives in Socio-cultural and Development Anthropology and 2.
 The Applied Biological Anthropology and Human Genetics.
 The students are to choose any one of the optional papers out of two.
 The duration of the course will be of six months.
-There shall be no internal assessment for all three theory papers, the examination will be conducted at the end of semester and evaluation after completion of six months course work with minimum of 75 % attendance (Compulsory).
+There shall be no internal assessment but the examination will be conducted at the end of semester and evaluation after completion of six months course work with minimum of 75 % attendance (Compulsory).
 The minimum passing marks for individual paper is 40 % and however, in an aggregate it should not be less than 60 % (As per university Ph.D. regulation).
 The seminar will be mandatory but qualifying on recommendation of DRC and the approval of chairmen of DRC as per rule of university issued from time to time.
 The evaluation process of seminar will be as follows"-

-Valuation of Subject content
+1. Valuation of Subject content 40 %

-Presentation skill
+2. Presentation skill 20 %

-Students attendance and behaviour
+3. Students attendance and behaviour 10 %

-Viva-voce
+4. Viva-voce 20 %

-Applicability of the subject
+5. Applicability of the subject 10 %

-Valuation of Subject content

-40 %

-70 %

-70 %

-70 %